There is plenty of information and ideas in our pages of Panama Sights.

 - Shops in Colon 2000 port complex

-- Taxi or walk to the Duty Free Zone which is mainly aimed at commercial shoppers, but you might find some things you can’t live without.
+- Taxi or walk to the Duty Free Zone.
+This is mainly aimed at commercial shoppers, but you might find some things you can’t live without.
 Reports vary but the consensus is that it is not particularly cheap.

 - Taxi to Quatro Altos shopping mall.
 There is a big supermarket and some other shopping at this mall on the outskirts of Colon.
 Not upmarket, and not airconditioned!